Adult Re-Education Fund

 The Helen Roath Memorial Scholarship Endowment Fund was established by her husband, Rollo Roath, at the Hancock County Community Foundation.
 Scholarship recipients will be students who have found it necessary to interrupt their education and desire to return to the classroom.
 The recipient must be a Hancock County resident.
 The scholarship may be used at a vocational school, college, or university located in the state of Indiana.
 A scholarship selection committee, consisting of members of the location Upsilon Chapter of Tri Kappa sorority, will review applications.

-Rotary Club of Greenfield and Greenfield Rotary Scholarship Endowment Funds
+Rotary Club of Greenfield Education Endowment Fund

 Christine Schaefer Theatre Scholarship Endowment